CLASS-SZ/.github/profile/README.md

 - Tip 5: If it still crashes, open an [issue](https://github.com/CLASS-SZ/class_sz/issues) and get in touch (we will aim to respond within 24h).

-- Tip 6: We  strongly encourage to use a python virtual environment:
+- Tip 6: **We  strongly encourage to use a python virtual environment**:

 ```bash
 $ module load python # if you are on a computing cluster